VladimirMarkelov/ttdl/README.md

 The first rule is simple and contains only one condition.
 The second rule contains two conditions: `due=..today` and `severity=2..3,999`.
 The last condition is a list of allowed values: `2..3` and `999`.
-Combining everything together, we can declare the whole rule: filter tasks that matches one of two rules:
+Combining everything together, we can declare the whole rule: filter tasks that matches any of two rules (or both):

 - `due` date before today
 - `due` date today AND (`severity` is either `999` OR in a range from `2` to `3` inclusive)